 Located two miles from City Campus, East Campus is a tree-lined, wide-open campus with a small-college atmosphere.
 Campus attractions include the Tractor Test and Power Museum, Hillestad Textiles Gallery, Dairy Store, College of Law, College of Dentistry, International Quilt Study Center and Museum and the Barkley Memorial Center.
 Main entrances to campus can be found along Holdrege Street between 33 and 48 Streets.

-The Executive Education program at CBA provides business professionals with the knowledge, skills and tools required to improve leadership and performance capabilities and position professionals and businesses for growth.
+The Executive Education program provides business professionals with the knowledge, skills and tools required to improve leadership and performance capabilities and position professionals and businesses for growth.

 Free Application for Federal Student Aid (FAFSA)

 Federal Student Aid, a part of the U.S. Department of Education, is the largest provider of student financial aid in the nation and is responsible for managing the student financial assistance programs authorized under Title IV of the Higher Education Act of 1965.
 These programs provide grants, loans and work-study funds to students attending college or career school.

 Family Educational Rights and Privacy Act (FERPA) is a Federal law that protects the privacy of student education records.
 FERPA gives parents certain rights with respect to their children’s education record.
 Once the student reaches the age of 18 or attends a school beyond high school, the rights transfer to the student. http://www2.ed.gov/policy/gen/guid/fpco/ferpa/index.html

 Hawks Field at Haymarket Park

 Home to the Husker baseball team, Haymarket Park is widely recognized as one of the top college ballparks in the nation.
 Hawks Field features 4,419 chair-back seats with an up-close view of the action and berm seating for an additional 4,000 fans along both baselines and throughout the outfield.